dennisbirch/dbbbuilder-swift/README.md

 `carthage update`

-Then follow the [directions for adding frameworks to your project.](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application) Be sure to add the FMDB and DBBBuilder frameworks to your "Link Binary with Libraries" list in the Build Phases of the target setup pane.
-Also be sure to add the "libsqlite3.tbd" library.
+Then follow the [directions for adding frameworks to your project.](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application) Be sure to add the FMDB, DBBBuilder, and ExceptionCatcher frameworks to your "Link Binary with Libraries" list in the Build Phases of the target setup pane.

 You should now be able to begin using DBBBuilder in your Xcode project.

-#### Swift Package Manager
-You can also use Swift Package Manager to add DBBBuilder to your iOS and macOS projects.
-To do so, with your project open in Xcode, choose File>Swift Packages>Add Package Dependency... and enter `https://github.com/dennisbirch/dbbbuilder-swift` in the text box of the _Choose Package Respository_ dialog that appears, then hit the _Next_ button on this and all subsequent screens until you see that the DBBBuilder library has been added to your project.

 ### Setup for building frameworks and running demos